SahithiMeenakshi/Advanced-Physical-Design/README.md

     So routing basically finds out the best possible connection between two end points ,one being the source and the other being target.

   * Sign Off - During this step, Physical verifications like Design Rule Check(DRC), Layout Versus Schematic(LVS) and Timing verification like Static Timing Analysis(STA) are done.

+# Introduction to Openlane Flow

 The below flow chart provides a better picture of Openlane flow as a whole.

 <div align="center">
  <img src='https://github.com/SahithiMeenakshi/Advanced-Physiscal-Design/blob/main/Images/openlane_flow.png' alt='Openlane Flow'/>